 - 1 Boneless Rib Eye Steak 1.5 - 2 inches thick

 - Freshly Cracked Black Pepper personal preference, to taste

 - Remove steak(s) from refrigerator and allow to come to room temperature for 20 to 40 minutes.

 - Preheat gas grill to medium/high heat.

 - Rub olive oil on meat and season liberally with salt and pepper.
 Flip over and do the same with the other side.

 - Place steak(s) on grill.
 You should expect some flames from the oil/fat but if there is too much, you can move steak around a bit; otherwise leave it in place.
 Cook about 6 minutes, flip over with tongs and cook another 6 minutes.
 This should get you a medium/rare center.
 If you want it cooked more leave on a few more minutes and check temperature with an instant read thermometer.

-- Using tongs, remove steak from grill.
+- Using tongs, remove steak from grill and set on a plate or cutting board.
 Top steak(s) with a pat of compound butter.

 - Allow steak to rest 5-10 minutes prior to serving/cutting.

 I am with you on the meat all the way - simple salt and pepper!
 Your steak has such nice caramelization, it is making me hungry!
 My mom always put butter on her steaks after grilling so I like your compound butter idea.
 YUM.